brooklyn-data/dbt_artifacts/README.md

 models:
   ...
   dbt_artifacts:
-    +schema: your_destination_schema # optional, default is your target database
+    +database: your_destination_database # optional, default is your target database +schema: your_destination_schema # optional, default is your target schema
     staging:
-      +schema: your_destination_schema # optional, default is your target schema
+      +database: your_destination_database # optional, default is your target database +schema: your_destination_schema # optional, default is your target schema
     sources:
       +database: your_sources_database # optional, default is your target database +schema: your sources_database # optional, default is your target schema ...
 ```